I am director of the Edtech Lab at the Imperial College Business School.

 I joined Imperial College in 2001 as an MSc student in the Department of Computing and then completed a PhD in the Imperial College Business Schoool.
 I have a long standing interest in the use of technology in education and started teaching my classes online in 2003.
 My role evolved to encourage others to teach using technology.
 In 2005 I joined Business School and formed the Edtech Lab.

 Our team has overseen a substantial increase in the use of educational technology at the School.
-We launched our Global Online MBA programme in 2015 and have received awards along the way including including a Gold award at the IMS Learning Impact awards in 2010, an Effective Practice Award at the Sloan-C Blended Learning Conference in 2011 and a silver award for Business Education at the 2018 QS Reimagine Education conference.
+We launched Imperial College's first online degree programme, the Global Online MBA, in 2015 and currently deliver more than 200 online modules each academic year.
+We have received awards along the way including including a Gold award at the IMS Learning Impact awards in 2010, an Effective Practice Award at the Sloan-C Blended Learning Conference in 2011 and a silver award for Business Education at the 2018 QS Reimagine Education conference.

-I was co-founder and now president of the Imperial College eLearning spin-out firm Epigeum (now a successful part of the Oxford Univeristy Press) which publishes high quality online courseware used by 250 universities globally.
-In 2018 I helped launch Insendi , also spin-out firm from the Edtech Lab focused on online learning platforms.
+I was co-founder and am now president of the Imperial College spin-out Epigeum (now a successful part of the Oxford Univeristy Press) which publishes high quality online courseware used by 250 universities globally.
+In 2018 I co-founded Insendi , also spin-out firm from the Edtech Lab focused on online learning platforms.

 LinkedIn profile: here